kjspring/kjspring.github.io/README.md

 # EXPERIENCE

 ## Assistant Professor of Biology and Microbiology
-Brazosport College Department of Math and Life Science 2015 - Present
+- **Brazosport College Department of Math and Life Science** -2015 - Present

 ## Postdoctoral Research Fellow
-University of Houston Health Science Center
+- **University of Houston Health Science Center**
-2013 - 2014
+- 2013 - 2014

 # EDUCATION

 ## Ph.D. in Biology
+- University of Houston
-Department of Biology and Biochemistry, University of Houston, 2012
+- Department of Biology and Biochemistry,
+- 2006 - 2012

 ## B.S. in Biology, Chemistry minor
+- University of Houston - Downtown
-Department of Natural Sciences, University of Houston - Downtown, 2006
+- Department of Natural Sciences, University of Houston
+- 2001 - 2006

 # PUBLICATIONS